 In a ground breaking analysis of National Oceanic and Atmospheric Administration temperature data by the Washington Post shows major areas of the United States near or have already crossed the 2-degree Celsius mark.
 Climate Change has affected Michigan too.
-The two degree Celsuis measurement is thought to indicate a doubling of CO2 levels from preindustial levels and be a tipping point for catasphic evenironmental change.
+The two degree Celsius measurement is thought to indicate a doubling of CO2 levels from preindustrial levels and be a tipping point for catastrophic environmental change.
 Data was taken from more than a century across the Lower 48 states and 3,107 counties to create this hot spot map.

 Michigan’s Climate Change is Measurable